inside.ewu.edu

 Pre-requisites: HUMR 328.

-This course examines employment law and the contemporary system of labor relations in the United States.
-It explores the history, regulation, and the structures of collective bargaining and focuses on contemporary issues in collective bargaining and labor relations.
+Examines employment law and the contemporary system of labor relations in the United States.
+Explores the history, regulation, and the structures of collective bargaining and focuses on contemporary issues in collective bargaining and labor relations.

 HUMR 427.
 COMPENSATION, BENEFITS AND PERFORMANCE MANAGEMENT.
 4 Credits.